 You will need to apply to the Court of Protection if you wish to:

-Make a large or unusual gift: Examples include transferring property, gifting substantial sums of money, or providing financial support that doesn’t align with the individual’s prior habits.
+Make a large or unusual gift: Examples include transferring property at undervalue, gifting substantial sums of money in excess of £3,000 per annum or where it is not reasonable in line with their estate, or providing financial support that doesn’t align with the individual’s prior habits.

 Create or amend a statutory will: A statutory will is a legal document made on behalf of someone lacking capacity.
 This is often necessary if:

-Undertake financial arrangements with long-term implications: This could include significant investments or loan agreements.
+Undertake financial arrangements with long-term implications: This could include significant investments, investments that are not in line with the person’s overall circumstances, or loan entering into agreements.

 The Court of Protection will carefully review applications to determine whether the proposed action is in the person’s best interests.
 The court considers factors such as: